eugenio-guarino/mastermind-game/README.md

 # mastermind-game

 ## General info
-A Mastermind Game console application.
+A Mastermind console application game.

 ## Technologies
 The application is written in C#.